top of page

 Ask 5-10 people what five words they would use to describe you.

 Once you have the results, pop them in a table and take a look.
-This is where it get's really interesting because you will see themes emerging along with values.
-A family member might have said honest and a colleague might say integrity, which are the same theme or category.
+This is where it gets really interesting because you will see themes emerging along with values.
+A family member might have said honesty and a colleague might say integrity, which are the same theme or category.

-Yes, you may have outliers, but in my experience, you will be able to draw out the key themes and choose the words that best represent these - and match them to the words you chose.
+Yes, you may have outliers, but in my experience, you will be able to draw out the key themes and choose the words that best represent these and match them to the words you chose.
 Do they align?
-Are there differences and if so, where?
+Are there differences?
+If so, where?
 And what does that tell you about how you see yourself and are seen by others?

 STEP 3